Mehdibenhadjkhelifa/LC3_VM/README.md

  2- debug the built binaries using gdb by using this command : `./CMakeSetup.sh debug`

  3- remove the project and binary simply with the following command : `./CMakeSetup.sh remove`

+ 4-run the binary (Need to build Release) with the command :`./CMakeSetup.sh run "test"`

+ with test being either rogue or 2048

  **FOR WINDOWS**: